chsclarke/NodeJs-Endpoint-Example/README.md

 ## Getting Started

 ### Running locally without Docker Image

 All packages used in this example are built in to Nodejs so there are no dependencies.

 After [installing Nodejs](https://nodejs.org/en/download/), you are ready to go.

-To run simply execute `node webserver.js`
+To run simply execute `node webserver.js` after cloning the repository.

 Once the webserver is running on your local machine, go to url [`http://localhost:8080/weather?ID=1`](http://localhost:8080/weather?ID=1) to see the working example.